 - They won’t be tempted to store login credentials in written form that breach data protection regulations or in online files that can be compromised.

-- It will liberate users to use complex and different passwords.
+- It will enable users to use complex and different passwords.
 Many password managers have a built-in password generator with a convenient and fast browser popup suggestion that also instantly records a new record.

 - They won’t leave their account or website open to malicious hackers and automated bots.